Skip to content

 3. How to collect the necessary data.

-There are two spreadsheet calculators from internationally recognised bodies, the UNFCC and the EPA.
+There are two spreadsheet calculators from the two internationally recognised bodies, the UNFCC and the EPA.

 Emission Reduction

-The Institute also provides an emission reduction program which should be used in conjunction with these resources.
-Companies that just buy carbon offsets to become carbon neutral are routinely called out for ‘greenwashing’ the public.
+The Institute additionally offers an emission reduction program designed to complement these resources.
+Businesses that solely purchase carbon offsets to claim carbon neutrality are often criticized for ‘greenwashing’ the public.

 Documentation